-- a monthly subsistence allowance to cover living expenses, including books, while you are on campus studying at the preferred masters program.
+- A monthly subsistence allowance to cover living expenses, including books.
 The amount of the allowance varies depending on the host country.

 Development in fields such as economics, health, education, environment, natural resource management, or other development‑related subject.